gobeyondidentity/customer-docs/docs/integration-guides/zscaler.md

 Beyond Identity supports continuous authentication and monitors device security posture even when the user is not actively trying to authenticate.
 In addition, Beyond Identity uses [Zscaler Mobile APIs](#enable-api-access-zscaler-mobile) to force the Zscaler Client Connector re-authentication in case the device security posture doesn't meet enterprise policies.

-In this section, you’ll create a test group with a single user to test the Deny rule before configuring the policy to target all users.
+In this section, you'll create a test group with a single user to test the Deny rule before configuring the policy to target all users.

 :::info before you start!
 You'll need the Client ID, Client Secret, and Zscaler Mobile Portal URL, which you should have copied from the previous section.